 The 20th century was equally dramatic.
 Despite the proximity of the city to the frontlines, in World War I the French were able to stave off the German invasion.
 World War II did not go as well, with Paris falling to the Nazis on June 14, 1940, and the city became the seat of the German military administration.
 Some 50,000 Jews living in Paris would be deported and murdered in the Holocaust.

-Paris has also been a big cultural capital, with artists and authors flocking from around the world to take in the atmosphere, especially the 'Bohemian' vibe of Montmartre, where Ernest Hemingway, Pablo Picasso, and Vincent van Gogh lived, among many, many others.
+Paris has also been a big cultural capital, with artists and authors flocking from around the world to take in the atmosphere, especially the 'Bohemian' vibe of Montmartre, where Ernest Hemingway ( A Moveable Feast, a memoir of his time in Paris), Pablo Picasso, George Orwell (Down and Out in Paris and London) and Vincent van Gogh lived, among many, many others.
+More recently, Five Books contributor, Adam Gopnik's memoir Paris to the Moon captures the essence of his Parisian expatriate experience.

 Another group who left their mark on Paris are philosophers: Denis Diderot put together his Encyclopedia there and Voltaire was born and died there.
 In Saint-Germain-des-Prés tourists still flock to the Les Deux Magots, the café where existentialist philosophers Jean-Paul Satre and Simone de Beauvoir hung out, all the more significant because the waiter scene is such a well-known part of Sartre's Being and Nothingness.